Unrivaled: Why T206 Remains the Top Baseball Card Set of All Time

 Forget baseball cards.
 Because of its value and history, it’s probably among the most famous collectibles of all time.

 Simply put, the Wagner is legendary.
-There aren’t many pieces of cardboard that are more expensive than luxury houses, but the Wagner is.
+There aren’t many pieces of cardboard that are more expensive than a nice house, but the Wagner is.
 The card remains significantly more expensive than other elusive cards such as rookie issues of Babe Ruth or Joe Jackson.
 Its popularity and cost continues to grow, too.
 It wasn’t too long ago that the card was under $1 million and it’s likely that at some point, even the worst examples will start commanding that.

 Most important card, anywhere.
 Ever.